xTerrene/Eos/README.md

 ## Loading

-To use Eos, you will require and executor.
-[Synapse](x.synapse.to) and [Script-Ware](https://script-ware.com/) are examples of paid executors, while [Krnl](https://krnl.vip/) if an example of a free one.
+To use Eos, you will require an executor.
+[Synapse](x.synapse.to) and [Script-Ware](https://script-ware.com/) are examples of paid executors, while [Krnl](https://krnl.vip/) is an example of a free one.
 Not all executors may be supported; submit a ticket in our Discord for more information.
 Then;

 - Ensure your executor is properly attached to your game.
 - Copy the following script into the executor's script window;